-In the UK jurisdiction the word “Lawyer” is just a generic term for anyone who has studied law.
+In the UK, the word “Lawyer” is just a generic term for anyone who has studied law.
 It does not necessarily mean someone who is qualified or licensed to practice law.
-In Italy only subjects who meet certain requirements are allowed to qualify as Avvocato.
+Conversely, in Italy, only people who meet certain requirements qualify as Avvocato.

-There are also other ways to become an Avvocato in the Italian legal system.
-For example, lawyers coming from foreign jurisdictions might be allowed to get registered in Italy as Avvocato after a specific transfer procedure.
+There are also other ways to become an Italian lawyer (Avvocato) in the Italian legal system.
+For example, lawyers licensed in foreign jurisdictions might be allowed to get registered in Italy as Avvocato after a specific recognition and/or transfer procedure.

-Given that the Italian legal system employs the fused profession model (as opposed to the split profession model) in relation to legal representation, an Avvocato would perform in Italy the legal activities that in the UK would be split between solicitor and barrister.
+Given that the Italian legal system employs the fused profession model (as opposed to the split profession model) in relation to legal representation, an Italian lawyer (Avvocato) would perform in Italy the legal activities that in the UK would be split between solicitor and barrister.

-Italian Solicitor’s role – functions and capacities of Italian Lawyers
+Italian Solicitor’s role – functions and capacities of Italian Solicitors

 Once they have successfully passed the qualification examination, Italian Solicitors can handle any legal matter nationwide.
 Once qualified, a registered Italian Solicitor can conduct proceedings in all courts, including civil court, criminal court, labour court, bankruptcy court, administration court, tax court and court for minors, also for appeals.
 An Italian Solicitor can speak on behalf of clients and represent them in front of a judge and jury.
 Italian Solicitors can also act in place of clients for any Italian legal purposes, such as signing contracts, and may conduct litigation by submitting applications or affidavits to the court, drafting documentation for litigation and so on.

-After 12 years of practice as an Avvocato registered with the Italian Law Society, Italian Solicitors can apply to be registered in the Supreme Court Lawyer Registry, to conduct cases at the Italian Supreme Court (Corte Suprema di Cassazione), the highest level of Italian jurisdiction.
+After 12 years of practice as an Italian lawyer (Avvocato) registered with the Italian Law Society, Italian Solicitors can apply to be registered in the Supreme Court Lawyer Registry, to conduct cases at the Italian Supreme Court (Corte Suprema di Cassazione), the highest level of Italian jurisdiction.